sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Inner(or Nested) functions can refer to the variables present in their outer enclosing functions even after their parent functions have already executed.
 This is called Closure.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures, http://jsfiddle.net/sjmcpherso/ByJfv/
 - function.call vs function.apply - .apply and .call do the same thing, but .apply uses an array containing arguments for the target method as the second parameter.

-#####Primative Values
+####Primative Values
 - The Data types number, boolean, null and undefined are Primative values meaning they do not have methods associated with them.
 Whereas objects and functions do.
 String's when not using the 'new' keyword are classed as Primitives although they are automatically converted to an object when using the String objects methods.

+###Variables
 #####Dynamic Typed
 - JavaScript is a Dynamically Typed language, as it is not compiled, there is no Static Type Checking and variables are not initialised with a type at Runtime.
-JS therefore must deal with Type errors differently to Static Type languages like C#, C++, Java etc.
+JS therefore must deal with Type errors differently to Static Type languages like C#, C++, Java etc. i.e. see Type Coercion

 <h4>Variable Scope</h4>
 #####Implied Global Variables